TerryCavanagh/VVVVVV/desktop_version/README.md

 need the SDK headers and there is no special Steam or non-Steam version.
 The current implementation has been tested with Steamworks SDK v1.46.

+To build the Make and Play edition of the game, uncomment `#define MAKEANDPLAY` in `MakeAndPlay.h`.

 To generate the projects on Windows:
 ```
 # Put your SDL2 folders somewhere nice!